brandonchinn178/talks/haskell-love-2020/Presentation.md

 ^ Not `aeson`'s fault, but clunkiness of Haskell data type definition

 ^
-1. We need type safety (we're Haskell devs!), get keys from objects
+1. We need type safety (we're Haskell devs, after all!),  type safety can help us the most when we extract keys from an object
 2. Shadow `user` variable, reserved keywords (`type` or `data`)
 3. Record fields + lenses not great for nested data